Windows Server 2025 and Windows 11 fail to boot on ESXi 8.x Intel Hosts with "Intel Merom" EVC Mode

 Issue/Introduction

-• The same VM boots normally when migrated to a different cluster without EVC or after disabling EVC in the cluster.
+• The VM boots normally when migrated to a host/cluster with EVC disabled or set to a modern generation.

 In(05) vcpu-0 - Triple fault.